George Cukor

 The Corn Is Green (1980)

-Il feuilleton del 1982, Riche and famous (da John Van Bruten), storia fine e intelligente dell'amicizia di due donne di successo, dal college alla maturità, ricalca gli schemi di Women, dipingendo con classe la giornalista affamata di uomini e la scrittrice di cinema, mettendo alla berlina riccastri, attori di Hollywood e intellettuali di New York.
+Il feuilleton del 1982, Rich and Famous (1981), tratto da John Van Bruten, storia fine e intelligente dell'amicizia di due donne di successo, dal college alla maturità, ricalca gli schemi di Women, dipingendo con classe la giornalista affamata di uomini e la scrittrice di cinema, mettendo alla berlina riccastri, attori di Hollywood e intellettuali di New York.

 Cukor mori` nel gennaio 1983.